BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #endif
 ```

-As mentioned before for EO_Panel, the following interface functions would be moved to the CS
+As mentioned before for CS_EO_Panel, the following interface functions would be moved to the CS
 by defining the members with CS_Data wrapper:
 - `Has_Member_Names` and `Has_Member_Types` concepts (replaced by `get_member_names` and `get_member_types`),
 - Json_Compatible concept (as covered by `ICS_Data` interface),